European Directorate for the Quality of Medicines & HealthCare

-The European Directorate for the Quality of Medicines & HealthCare (EDQM) is a Directorate and partial agreement of the Council of Europe that traces its origins and statutes to the Convention on the Elaboration of a European Pharmacopoeia (an international treaty adopted by the in 1964: ETS 50, Protocol).
+The European Directorate for the Quality of Medicines & HealthCare (EDQM) is an agency and partial agreement of the Council of Europe that traces its origins and statutes to the Convention on the Elaboration of a European Pharmacopoeia (an international treaty adopted by the in 1964: ETS 50, Protocol).

-The signatories to the convention, – 39 member states and the European Union (EU) as of March 2020 – are committed to the harmonisation of quality standards for safe medicines throughout the European continent and beyond.
+The signatories to the convention – 39 member states and the European Union (EU) as of March 2020 – are committed to the harmonisation of quality standards for safe medicines throughout the European continent and beyond.
 In addition to the member states there are currently 30 observers, including the World Health Organization (WHO) and the Taiwan Food and Drug Administration (TFDA).
 The EDQM's quality standards for medicines are published in the European Pharmacopoeia (officially abbreviated to Ph.
 Eur.), which is recognised as a scientific benchmark worldwide and is legally binding in member states.

 The EU pharmaceutical legislation refers directly to the Ph.
 Eur. and to other activities for which the EDQM is responsible (e.g. the Certification procedure or "CEP" and the OMCL Network – see below), demonstrating the shared commitment of the European organisations to public health protection.

-The EDQM is also involved in a number of international collaboration and harmonisation initiatives, such as the Pharmacopoeial Discussion Group (PDG), the International Pharmaceutical Regulators Programme (IPRP), the International Council for Harmonization of Technical Requirements for Pharmaceuticals for Human Use (ICH), the International Meeting of World Pharmacopoeias (IMWP), the Pharmaceutical Inspection Convention and Pharmaceutical Inspection Co-operation Scheme (PIC/S) and the International API Inspection Programme (co-ordinated by the European Medicines Agency, or EMA).
+The EDQM is also involved in a number of international collaboration and harmonisation initiatives, such as the Pharmacopoeial Discussion Group (PDG), the International Pharmaceutical Regulators Programme (IPRP), the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH), the International Meeting of World Pharmacopoeias (IMWP), the Pharmaceutical Inspection Convention and Pharmaceutical Inspection Co-operation Scheme (PIC/S) and the International API Inspection Programme (co-ordinated by the European Medicines Agency, or EMA).